ben-heil/ben-heil.github.io/_posts/2021-6-7-should-not.md

 An average timeline is around six years of doing a PhD, [4.5 years of being a postdoc](https://nexus.od.nih.gov/all/2012/06/29/postdoctoral-researchers-facts-trends-and-gaps/), and six years to get tenure.
 That is to say that even if everything goes well, you're still not getting a tenured position until you're 40+ years old.

+Having a PhD can also [work against you](https://www.sciencemag.org/careers/2014/10/overqualified-or-underqualified) in the industry job market.
+While many technical jobs like to hire PhDs, the further away from the very specific thing you have been training for you get, the less relevant skills you will have.

+#### Academia is Sales
+A common reason to become an academic is to have the freedom to choose what to research, but often your freedom to research what you want is a function of your skill as a salesperson.
+Your success at every step of your job advancement (writing papers, giving job talks, presenting at conferences) is at least partially dependent on your ability to sell the idea that your work is important.

+For example, as a grad student what you research is heavily dependent on your lab's focus.
+If you want to do something else, you have to convince your boss that it's a good idea[^PI].
+If that fails, you'll have to convince a panel of scientists to fund your ideas via a [fellowship](https://www.nsfgrfp.org/) instead.
+If you're fortunate enough to become a professor, you will ostensibly have control over your lab's research direction.
+You will, of course, have to convince a [granting agency](https://www.ascb.org/careers/where-to-find-research-funding-opportunities/) to fund that research direction though.

+As an academic, you'll have an unparalleled ability to choose what you work on.
+However, that freedom and the future of your career are circumscribed by your ability to persuade others that your work matters.

+#### Inability to Switch Workplaces
+A PhD lasts around six years, and you'll spend five of those years in the same lab(s).
+If you decide to leave your thesis lab, you will often have to change projects, leading to a delay in your graduation time.
+Since you're locked into your work arrangement, and lab heads aren't trained in management, [you can end up in toxic lab situations](https://www.nature.com/articles/d41586-018-05143-8) that are difficult to escape.

 ---